changhsinlee/changhsinlee.github.io/_posts/2017-12-30-install-pyspark-windows-jupyter.md

     ![download winutils](/figure/source/2017-12-30-install-pyspark-windows-jupyter/download-winutils.png)

-4. The `findspark` Python library, which can be installed by running `python -m pip install findspark` either in Windows command prompt or Git bash if Python is installed in item 2.
+4. The `findspark` Python module, which can be installed by running `python -m pip install findspark` either in Windows command prompt or Git bash if Python is installed in item 2.
 You can find command prompt by searching `cmd` in the search box.

     ![cmd](/figure/source/2017-12-30-install-pyspark-windows-jupyter/cmd2.png)